 - Place casserole dishes on top of cookie sheets before baking.
 If the casserole boils over, any spillage will bake onto the cookie sheet and not your oven.

-With a little bit of preventative measures and these deep cleaning tips, your cooker and area will be in tip top shape in no time.
+With a few preventative measures and these deep cleaning tips, your cooker and area will be in tip-top shape in no time.